ivanna-mazhuha/hotel-booking-error-analysis/README.md

 ## 📈 Dashboard Pages
 ### 1. Overview
-[Screenshot + 1 sentence on what it shows]

 ### 2. Root Cause Analysis
-[Screenshot + 1 sentence]

 ### 3. Action Plan
-[Screenshot + 1 sentence]

 ## 💡 Key Insights
-[Fill in at the very end, based on what the matrix/decomposition tree actually showed]
 -

 ## 🛠️ Tools Used
 Power BI, Power Query (M), DAX

 ## 📁 How to Open
-1. Download `.pbix` file
-2. Open in Power BI Desktop
-3. [Any refresh/data source notes]